Settling a dispute

 While it is always better to reach agreement on family law matters outside of the courtroom, this is not always possible.
 If your matter needs to go to Court, it’s important that you are confident in the ability of your lawyer, and their understanding of Courtroom procedures and rules.
 It is also important to feel that they are skilled in court appearances and are able to represent you and your best interests.

-It’s also important to consider the financial costs involved when taking a matter to Court, because Court and lawyer fees need to be accounted for in your budget.
+You should consider the financial costs involved when taking a matter to Court, because both Court, and family lawyer fees need to be accounted for in your budget.

 If you’re looking for skilled court representation, Watts McCray family lawyers are experienced litigators and are able to represent you in various family law Courts on a wide range of family law matters.